Sacred Places in the Arctic and Beyond

-The book, Sacred Places in the Arctic and Beyond.
-Cultural heritage in transition, arises from the work of an informal group of Arctic scholars, ‘The Protection of Sacred Places Group’, established by Francis Joy in 2021.
+The book, Sacred Places in the Arctic and Beyond, Cultural and Existential Transitions, arises from the work of an informal group of Arctic scholars, ‘The Protection of Sacred Places Group’, established by Francis Joy in 2021.
 It builds on the international conference on Arctic Sacred Sites in 2013, and the book that arose from the conference, Experiencing and Safeguarding the Sacred in the Arctic: Sacred Natural Sites, Cultural Landscapes and Indigenous Peoples’ Rights, edited by Leena Heinämäki and Thora Herrmann (Springer, 2017).

 What makes a place sacred?
 To whom is it sacred?
 Should these places be ‘protected’, and if so, what legal status would they have?
 What is it that we actually ‘protect’?
 Who should exercise rights over them?
 What responsibilities would the wider community have towards them?
 How would any legal framework be generated?